 These jellyfish clouds are formed a mass of moist air moves fast from the Gulf Stream and gets trapped between two layers of dry air.
 The part from the top rises while the evaporated rain drops form the lower part of the cloud.

 They are the result a cold front of air or a thundestorm front, or of microburst activity.
 What happens is the cooler air sinks and spreads across the cloud and the outflow prevents the warm air from being drawn in the storm updraft and the cool air lifts the warm moist air, water condenses creating a cloud which often rolls with the different winds above and below (by wikipedia)

 a) Roll clouds

-Roll clouds seem to be taken out of a new Stargate series or something and they’re an amazing sight to contemple.
+Roll clouds seem to be taken out of a new Stargate series or some Sci-Fi series and they’re truly an amazing sight.

 And a video:

 b) Shelf clouds

 The main difference from roll clouds is that shelf clouds are attached to the base of the parent cloud, which as you could have guess, means thunderstorm.
 They look just as impressive:

 Nacreous clouds are also known as Polar stratospheric clouds (PSCs) and they are formed in the winter polar stratosphere and they have a big impact in creating ozone holes as they further contribute to the depletion of ozone by supporting chemical reactions that produce active chlorine which catalyzes ozone destruction.
 Bad, bad clouds!